 The modernist pioneer designed Gagarin House I in 1956 for Andrew and Jamie Gagarin.
 It features a steel frame and reinforced concrete structure set with natural fieldstone and Breuer’s signature walls of glass, which peek onto a leafy 1.7-acre sloping plot skirted by trees.

-Much of Breuer’s original design is intact across the three-bedroom Connecticut property – on the market via Madonna & Phillips Group of William Pitt Sotheby’s – including brick and teak floors and Portuguese cork ceilings.
+Much of Breuer’s original design is intact across the three-bedroom Connecticut property – which initially listed in 2019 and is still on the market via Madonna & Phillips Group of William Pitt Sotheby’s for $3.8m – including brick and teak floors and Portuguese cork ceilings.

-A tree trunk-shaped bush-hammered concrete fireplace takes pride of place in the living room, while the master bedroom is set within its own wing, and the floating staircase features geometric cut-outs.
+A tree trunk-shaped bush-hammered concrete fireplace takes pride of place in the living room, while the master bedroom is set within its own wing.
+The floating staircase features geometric cut-outs that peek onto the living room and add an unusual feature to the space.